alberto0723/DORM/README.md

 ### 3- Queries
 Select-Project-Join expressions in terms of the domain concepts.
-You can find some [query exemples](files/queries/book-authors.json) over the same domain.
+You can find some [query examples](files/queries/book-authors.json) over the same domain.

 The content of the query files is just a list of SPJ queries, whose structure is as follows:
 1. ``project`` contains a list of attributes in the domain, which cannot be empty.
-1. ``pattern`` contains a list of classes and associations in the domain, which cannot be empty.
+2. ``pattern`` contains a list of classes and associations in the domain, which cannot be empty.
-1. ``filter`` contains a predicate (by now without parenthesis) in terms of the attributes of the domain.
+3``filter`` contains a predicate (by now without parenthesis) in terms of the attributes of the domain.

 #### Semantics
 - The pattern may not contain any association.